-- 2. Provider Network will be notified by a monthly report of providers who continuously request inappropriate urgent requests.
-Within 7 days of notification of providers who inappropriately submit urgent requests, face to face provider network representative will provide re-education and assess for barriers regarding the correct and appropriate request type. - 3.
-Develop a notice of action (NOA) for members, to address denial of a request for an expedited review.
+- findings, detailed review of the policy and staff reeducation will be completed expectations to operationalize the process for following the monthly expedited reviews and extensions as outlined in Provider Network report by 3/27/15 the Timeliness of UM Decisions and Representatives to Notifications. complete provider The NOA will be 2.
+Provider Network will be notified by a reeducation developed by 3/27/15 monthly report of providers who continuously request inappropriate urgent requests.
+Within 7 Tomeika Horne, Director, days of notification of providers who Utilization Management inappropriately submit urgent requests, face to will develop NOA for face provider network representative will members provide re-education and assess for barriers regarding the correct and appropriate request type.
+3. Develop a notice of action (NOA) for members, to address denial of a request for an expedited review.
+1